Former President Donald Trump is no stranger to legal woes.

 Manhattan DA’s criminal probe into the Trump Organization

 In December 2021, shortly before leaving office, Vance directed two of the probe’s top prosecutors to present evidence on Trump’s dealings to a federal grand jury, according to the New York Times.
-But his successor, Alvin Bragg, suspended those plans that winter after “disagreeing” with the prosecutors over the strength of the evidence, per the Times.
+But his successor Bragg suspended those plans that winter after “disagreeing” with the prosecutors over the strength of the evidence, per the Times.
 Both prosecutors resigned—one of whom, Mark F. Pomerantz, wrote a public resignation letter stating that he believed Trump was “guilty of numerous felony violations.”

-On August 18, Weisselberg of the Trump Organization pleaded guilty to 15 charges, including grand larceny and tax fraud.
-The New York Times reported August 15 that the Trump Organization would not join Weisselberg in pleading guilty.
-Bragg said in a statement the same day that the plea “requires Weisselberg to provide invaluable testimony in the upcoming trial” against the Trump Organization.
+On August 18, 2022, Weisselberg of the Trump Organization pleaded guilty to 15 charges, including grand larceny and tax fraud.
+The Trump Organization pleaded not guilty; Weisselberg testified in the trial.

 Neither Trump’s lawyer Alina Habba nor the Trump Organization responded to a request for comment.